maeddes/hft-24-winter/README.md

    - Build and deploy a web application with a backend database using Docker Compose.
    - Define networks and volumes in the `docker-compose.yml` file.

-#### Review Questions
-1. What are the key differences between bridge and host network modes in Docker?
-2. How does Docker’s DNS service simplify container communication in custom networks?
-3. Explain the concept of bind mounts and named volumes.
-When would you use each?
-4. What are the essential sections of a `docker-compose.yml` file?
-5. How can you define and share a volume across multiple services in Docker Compose?